solidi/learning-notes/interviews/punch-list.md

 - Worked through compensation / merit / equity cycle.
 - Handled numerous RCA's around outages and issues related to infrastructure upgrades.
 - Worked through knowledge capture sessions in AWS and Docker to improve organizational awareness.
+- Major Learning: Performance is not binary, it is multidimensional.
+Establish rubric?

 ## Transitions and Eras
 Transitions: 2005, 2009, 2010, 2011, 2013, 2014, 2015, 2018, 2019